liuyongye/PUER_replications/README.md

-# Data and codes for replicating "Preshool Class Size and Child Development: Evidence from a County-Level Follow-up Survey"
+# Data and codes for replicating "Preschool Class Size and Child Development: Evidence from a County-Level Follow-up Survey"

 Yongye Liu (HKUSTGZ), Po Yang (Peking University)